 In most cases, a home adjuster works for the insurance company.
 They do not charge you a fee because the carrier pays them.

-If you choose to hire an independent home insurance adjuster, they typically take a percentage of the claim (around 10 to 15%) instead of an upfront fee.
+If you choose to hire an independent home insurance adjuster, they typically take a percentage of the claim (around 10 to 15 percent) instead of an upfront fee.
 If your home burned down in a fire and you dispute your insurance carrier’s offer and eventually agree to a payment of $300,000 to rebuild, the independent adjuster could earn a fee of $30,000 to $45,000.
 Although it sounds high, the fee may be worth it if you have trouble getting a fair settlement offer from the insurance company.

 How to dispute an insurance claim

 As mentioned, there are occasions when you may want to hire your own independent adjuster.
 The main reason is usually that you do not agree to the insurance carrier’s offer, or the company may have outright rejected your claim.
-You do not have to accept an offer you believe is not favorable — you could refrain from accepting and counter the offer.
+You do not have to accept an offer you believe is not favorable.
+You could refrain from accepting and counter the offer.

-Start by speaking with your insurance company’s customer service about the offer and request a written breakdown explaining how they came up with the amount.
+To dispute a home insurance claim, start by speaking with your insurance company’s customer service about the offer and request a written breakdown explaining how they came up with the amount.
 Provide the information to the independent adjuster so they can build a case in your favor.

 The adjuster could provide a second, more objective opinion that could help you negotiate a better settlement from your insurance company.
-Keep in mind that they need time to investigate the claim and prepare a response backed by their professional findings to help you win a more favorable payout.
+Keep in mind that they need time to investigate the claim and prepare a response backed by their professional findings to help you potentially win a more favorable payout.

 Frequently asked questions